ivargr/hic-assembly-benchmarking/Readme.md

 ### Installation

 1. Clone this repo.
+2. You unfortunately need to manually install pbsim3.
+This can be done by running `./install_pbsim.sh`.
 2. Install Python requirements: `pip install -r requirements.txt`
 3. Test that the pipeline works: `snakemake --use-conda -F test` (should finish without errors in ~2 minutes)